Sumanmhalsank02/Trade-Calls-in-Stock-Market/README.md

 ## Description
 ---
-This repository is made to plot the `Bollinger Bands` for the TataPower Company and understand the Trade signals
+This repository is made to plot the `Bollinger Bands` for any Stocks dataset, Here I have used the stock prices of the TataPower company

 To know about Bollinger Bands and to understand the concepts, I would recommend the following Link [Bollinger Bands](https://www.investopedia.com/terms/b/bollingerbands.asp)